-PD COMM Pilot study is a randomised controlled trial currently recruiting at five centres across the UK.
+PD COMM Pilot study is a randomised controlled trial currently in follow up after recruitment is closed.

 Its aim is to evaluate the feasibility of a full scale trial on the effectiveness and cost-effectiveness of speech and language therapy for people with Parkinson's.

 PD COMM pilot is a pilot study to evaluate the feasibility of a full scale trial on the effectiveness and cost-effectiveness of two types of speech and language therapy (SLT) for people with Parkinson’s disease (PD) who have self reported problems with voice or speech.
 Participants will be randomised to Lee Silverman Voice Treatment (LSVT), standard NHS SLT or control (where SLT will be deferred for at least 6 months).

 The trial will assess the feasibility and acceptability of the different types of SLT and inform the trial design of a full scale phase III trial including: patient eligibility, recruitment and retention, patient acceptability, sample size calculation, suitability of outcome measures and pilot health economic evaluation.